 Our last activity was a workshop for kids.
 Different colors represent different atoms, and kids can assemble various molecules according to provided instructions.
-Or for younger kids, just construct something.
+Or, for younger kids, construct something.

 It was already late, and we decided to head home.
 Thus, we skipped bicycle riding in the yard of Bloomfield Museum and headed back.

-Our visit to Bloomfield Science Museum took about four hours.
+Our visit to the Bloomfield Science Museum took about four hours.

-Bloomfield Science Museum is an excellent attraction for kids.
-There are plenty things to do and see.
+Bloomfield Science Museum is a great attraction for kids and families.
+There are plenty of things to do and see.
 And there are many hands-on exhibits.
-My daughter enjoyed it a lot, and we will return in several years.
+My daughters enjoyed it, and we will return in several years.

-Moreover, according to the official website, the museum is open on Saturdays.
-That is a big plus since most of the attractions in Jerusalem closed during this day.
+Moreover, the museum is open on Saturdays.
+That is a big plus since many attractions in Jerusalem are closed on Saturdays.

 That’s all for today, and I’ll see you in future travels!

-For additional points of interest nearby check out Jerusalem page.
+For additional points of interest nearby, check out Jerusalem.

 Additional ResourcesHere are several resources that I created to help travelers: